Medically reviewed by Drugs.com. Last updated on Aug 19, 2020.

 In elderly subjects (mean age 72 years old), mean clearance was about 20% lower (56 L/h versus 70 L/h) and AUC∞ was 26% higher.

 Use: Labeled Indications

-Opioid-induced constipation with advanced illness (injection only): Treatment of opioid-induced constipation in adults with advanced illness (receiving palliative care) who have an inadequate response to conventional laxative regimens.
+Opioid-induced constipation with advanced illness (injection only): Treatment of opioid-induced constipation in adults with advanced illness or pain caused by active cancer who require opioid dosage escalation for palliative care.

 Opioid-induced constipation with chronic non-cancer pain (tablets and injection): Treatment of opioid-induced constipation in adults with chronic non-cancer pain, including patients with chronic pain related to prior cancer or its treatment who do not require frequent (eg, weekly) opioid dosage escalation.

-Known or suspected gastrointestinal obstruction; patients at increased risk of recurrent GI obstruction.
+GI obstruction (known or suspected); patients at increased risk of recurrent GI obstruction.